dineshuprety/nepal-currency-converter/README.md

 * toPKR();
 * toMVR();
 * toLKR();
+* toAFN();

 ## Testing

 ```bash
 composer test
 ```
+## V2 Comming Soon
+The V2 has a big change because we are feaching data from the API to make the conversion rate dynamic.
 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.